 The soul of MIT is research.
 For more than 150 years, the Institute has married teaching with engineering and scientific studies—and produced an unending stream of advancements, many of them world-changing.
-Among MIT’s historical achievements:
+Examples of some of MIT’s historical achievements follow:

-This stream of discovery continues unabated.
-Here are a few sample accomplishments from this decade:
+This stream of discovery continues.
+Here are just a few accomplishments from this decade:

-Undergraduates can plunge directly into this hotbed of exploration through the Undergraduate Research Opportunities Program, which offers students a chance to collaborate on cutting-edge research as the junior colleagues of Institute faculty.
+Undergraduates can plunge directly into this world of exploration through the Undergraduate Research Opportunities Program, which offers students a chance to collaborate on cutting-edge research as junior colleagues of Institute faculty.

-During the academic year, approximately 3,470 researchers (including 545 visiting faculty and scientists) work with MIT faculty and students on projects funded by government, foundations, and industry.
-Approximately 2,420 graduate students are appointed as research assistants and 580 are appointed as teaching assistants; 1,650 are supported on fellowships.
+During the academic year, approximately 3,775 researchers (including 550 visiting faculty and scientists) work with MIT faculty and students on projects funded by government, foundations, and industry.
+Approximately 2,565 graduate students are primarily supported as research assistants and 610 are appointed as teaching assistants; 1,640 are supported on fellowships.

 More interdisciplinary teams are found off-campus in nearby Lexington, Massachusetts, at MIT Lincoln Laboratory, a federally funded research and development center focused on national security.